VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

   * There's also some good "channels" in Telegram.
 For example, there's a telegram bot for Hacker News that I use.
 * **Discord** because that's where all the voice chats are.
 * **Mastodon** because that's where I find the best inspiration.
-* Gmail for most, Protonmail for the important stuff.
+* Gmail for most, Proton Mail for the important stuff.

 ### Art